 This project aims to provide young people who otherwise wouldn't have access, opportunities to reach their full potential.
-It identifies local youths and brings them on to the GVI program for up to 6 months where they receive training, mentorship and work experience.
-It allows local scholars to experience the work that GVI does, be confronted with global issues on a local scale and become more aware of possibilities and opportunities.
+It identifies local youths and brings them onto our program for up to 6 months where they receive training, mentorship and work experience.
+It allows local scholars to experience the work that we do, be confronted with global issues on a local scale and become more aware of possibilities and opportunities.

-The NSP will provide opportunities for youths in the regions that GVI works, to receive support and training as well exposure to people from all over the world.
+The NSP will provide opportunities for youths in the regions that we work, to receive support and training as well exposure to people from all over the world.
 This will strengthen our projects by having a stronger community connection.
 It also allows locals to share their culture and local knowledge.
-The opportunity to join as an intern on a project offers the opportunity of personal long-term growth and could result in full-time employment with GVI or one of our partners.
+The opportunity to join as an intern on a project offers the opportunity of personal long-term growth and could result in full-time employment with us or one of our partners.